MCYP-UniversidadReyJuanCarlos/19-20_frripe/README.md

 - The quantitative estimation of losses from a range of economic impact defined with 90% CI.
 - Include an objective estimation of the probability from the taxonomy of vulnerabilities defined in NIST SP 800 82 and the seven domains defined in IEC 62443.
 - It proposes a criteria to estimate probability of a scenario based on the assessment of vulnerabilities related to that domain.
-- It estimates the risk in a quantitative way (average inherent loss), using Monte Carlo simulation techniques.
+- It estimates the risk in a quantitative way (average inherent loss), using Montecarlo simulation techniques.
 - Determination of the target security level of a zone from the quantification made and its comparison with the EBITDA.
 - Provides the possibility of calculating the mitigated cyber risk (probability reduction) after the implementation of countermeasures.
 - Easily document risk analysis.